 For moreinformation about each winner, click on the project names below.

-Chelsea Blahut is an online content producer at ARCHITECT.
+Chelsea Blahut is an engagement editor at Hanley Wood.
 She holds a bachelor's degree in English and a minor in Journalism and Fine Arts from the University of North Carolina, Wilmington.
 Follow her on Twitter at @chelseablahut.